![]() |

 If the option is not shown, install it from the Office CD.
 The installation of Excel is not complete.

-In the first box of the window, the solver asks you what is the cell to optimize.
-For the example, it's about the A3 cell.
-Then the solver wants to know if he should maximize, minimize or optimize in a certain value the cell to be optimized.
-Later, the solver needs to know what are the cells that he can change to try to optimize the target cell.
+In the first box of the window, the solver asks you what's the cell to be optimize.
+For the example, it's the A3 cell.
+The solver will ask if he should minimize, maximize or optimize the value of the cell.
+Later, the solver will ask what are the cells that he can change in order to optimize the target cell.

-So that the solver works correctly, it's necessary to determine it constraints that it's going to respect.
-You can add until 100 constraints of your choice.
-For this example, it's necessary to add 4 constraints that determine the maximums and the minimums of cells A1 and A2.
+So that the solver works correctly, you must determine the constraints that it must respect.
+You can add up tol 100 constraints of your choice.
+For this example, you must add 4 constraints that determine the maximum and the minimum of cells A1 and A2.
 The minimum and maximum values that A1 cell and A2 should respect are registered in columns C and D.

-Why simply , don't enter these values directly the constraint?
+Why not simply enter these values directly in the constraint?

-It's much easier to change the contents of a cell than to try to find a constraint among a long list to change it then.
-It's so preferable to put the values of the constraints in cells that in the constraints themselves.
+It's much easier to change the contents of a cell than to try to find a constraint among a long list to change it to.
+It's preferable to put the values of the constraints in the cells that contain the constraint.

 Press the Add button.